 Tenure of Financial Aid

-The English Department attempts but does not guarantee to provide four semesters of financial support for students selected for subsidy in the M.A. program and eight semesters of financial support for students selected for subsidy in the Ph.D. program.
+The English Department attempts but does not guarantee to provide four semesters of financial support for students selected for subsidy in the M.A. program and twelve semesters of financial support for students selected for subsidy in the Ph.D. program.

 Contracts of teaching assistants may be for one semester or for one academic year, depending on availability of allocated funds* and on the students’ eligibility according to their academic records and the policy on incompletes (see above).